MS Herald of Free Enterprise: Investigation and inquiry

 In October 1983, Herald of Free Enterprise's sister ship Pride of Free Enterprise had sailed from Dover to Zeebrugge with the bow doors open, after her assistant boatswain fell asleep.

 It was therefore believed that leaving the bow doors open alone should not have caused the ship to capsize.
-However, tests by the Danish Maritime Institute after the accident found that once water began to enter the vehicle deck of a RORO, it was likely that the vessel would capsize within 30 minutes, while other tests showed that the lack of watertight subdivision (which was common on other vessels) allowed the weight of water to flow freely and increase the likelihood of capsizing.
+Tests by the Danish Maritime Institute after the accident, however, found that once water began to enter the vehicle deck of a RORO, it was likely that the vessel would capsize within 30 minutes, while other tests showed that the lack of watertight subdivision (which was common on other vessels) allowed the weight of water to flow freely and increase the likelihood of capsizing.

 Another factor that contributed to the capsizing was the "squat effect".
 When a vessel is under way, the movement under it creates low pressure, which has the effect of increasing the vessel's draught.
-In deep water the effect is small but in shallow water it is greater, because as the water passes underneath it moves faster and causes the draught to increase.
+In deep water the effect is small but in shallow water it is greater, because as the water that passes underneath the vessel moves faster it causes the draught to increase.
 This reduced the clearance between the bow doors and water line to between 1.5 and 1.9 m.
 After extensive tests, the investigators found that when the ship travelled at a speed of 18 kn, the wave was enough to engulf the bow doors.
 This caused a "step change": if the ship had been sailing at less than 18 knots and not in shallow water, people on the car deck would probably have had time to notice the bow doors were open and close them.

 Inquest

-In October 1987, a coroner's inquest jury into the capsizing returned verdicts of unlawful killing.
+In October 1987, a coroner's inquest jury into the capsizing returned 187 verdicts of unlawful killing.
 Seven people involved at the company were charged with gross negligence manslaughter, and the operating company, P&O European Ferries (Dover) Ltd, was charged with corporate manslaughter, but the case collapsed after Mr Justice Turner directed the jury to acquit the company and the five most senior individual defendants.
+This was because the various acts of negligence could not be attributed to any individual who was a so-called "controlling mind".
 It did, however, set a precedent that corporate manslaughter is an offence known to the law of England and Wales.
 The disaster was one of a number that influenced thinking leading to the Public Interest Disclosure Act 1998.